-NHS Digital report has revealed a number of interesting fact about the NHS workforce.
+NHS Digital report has revealed a number of interesting facts about the NHS workforce.
 Below is the breakdown of NHS Doctors Nationalities.

 74% of doctors in hospital and community health services (HCHS) are British.
 This is lower than other NHS staff categories.